UCF/Campus-Map/readme.markdown

 # About
-Campus map yo
+Campus map ... where are the bathrooms?

+## Setup
+Ensure your environment has virtualenv and pip installed for python
+1. Create virtual environment
+2. cd to the new virtual environment
+3. Clone repo to subdirectory (ex. git clone <url> src)
+4. Activate virtual environment

+        source bin/activate
+5. Install requirements

+        pip install -r src/requirements.txt
+7. Setup local settings using the local_settings.templ.py file
+8. Setup apache/python.wsgi using apache/python.templ.wsgi
+9. Sync the database

+        python manage.py syncdb

-# Working with the Data
+## Working with the Data

-## Import the data:
+### Import the data:

     python manage.py campusdata